glotzerlab/hoomd-rs/doc/src/mc-tutorial/custom-random-walk.md

 `steps.choose(rng)` chooses one of the elements of the array at random (with uniform probability).
-Arrays in Rust do not have the `choose()` method by default, it is provided by the `rand::seq::IndexedRandom` **trait**. `choose()` returns an option that will never be `None` (unless all elements of `steps` are removed), so you can unpack the option's value with `expect()`.
+Arrays in Rust do not have the `choose()` method by default, it is provided by the `rand::seq::IndexedRandom` **trait**. `choose()` will return `None` when the input array is empty.
+That can never happen in this code, so you can unpack the option's value with `expect()`.

 ## The Simulation Model

-Here is the type that holds the simulation model, which is similar to `RandomWalk` in the [Random Walk] tutorial:
+Here is the type that holds the simulation model:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/custom-random-walk.rs:simulation_struct}}
 ```
-The `Microstate` type now sets the `Circle` boundary condition as the third generic type.
-Also, `translate_sweep` now has the type `Sweep<Discrete>` indicating that it applies a sweep of the custom `Discrete` trial moves.
+There are a few differences compared to the [Random Walk] tutorial.
+The `Microstate` type now sets the `Circle` boundary condition in the third generic type and `translate_sweep` now has the type `Sweep<Discrete>`.

 ## Constructing the Custom Simulation